AngeloGalav/AngeloGalav/README.md

 #### What you will find on this page
 - Most of the projects I'm currently working on, and their code.
-- Many of my university notes and studying material, which I consider part of my knowledge.
+- Many of my university notes and much of studying material, which I consider part of my knowledge.

 #### What you won't find on this page
 - My Unity projects, such as games or experiments with procedural generation.